-Meadowlarks gives campers a taste of the very best of backpacking life!
+Meadowlarks a taste of the very best of backpacking life

 Meadowlarks is a unit designed to introduce young campers to backpacking.
 In the middle of a week full of all the normal camp activities, the unit goes on a day hike outfitted with backpacks, backpacking food, and group equipment to get a real taste of trail life.